Do you have a Food Allergy, Coeliac Disease or Food Intolerance? Food Hypersensitive [FHS] Customer

 - Near Miss incidence

-Note: If you have experienced an allergen issue, we would ALWAYS recommend you contact the venue and/or Local authority to report as appropriate – see below on how to do this
+Note: If you have experienced an allergen issue, we would ALWAYS recommend you contact the venue and/or Local authority to report as appropriate – see above on how to do this

 * FHS – A food hypersensitivity which includes food allergy, food intolerance and coeliac disease